 Locked Up and Locked Down Multitude Lingers in Limbo: Revised Edition is a quest for solution to deal with the high rate of incarceration.
 It is both descriptive and prescriptive.

 The United States has 5% of the world’s population but 25% of the world’s incarcerated population.
-With over 7.3 million on parole, probation, in jails, in prisons, or under some form of correctional supervision, the United States has the honor of incarcerating more of its citizens than other country in the world.
-Blacks and Hispanics are less than 32% of US general population but over 60% of US incarcerated population.
-Black men are over 40% of America’s correctional population with Black women and juveniles disproportionate rate of incarceration.
+With over 7.3 million on parole, probation, in jails, in prisons, or under some form of correctional supervision.
+Mass incarceration in the United States is a humanitarian crisis.
+Religious leaders, Community leaders, Political leaders, and Humanitarians cannot remain silent.

-This research article raises the question of whether religion can be considered a viable partner in the reduction of the high rate of recidivism associated with the increasing mass incarceration in the United States.
-Can sustainable transformation in the life of a prisoner or former prisoner as a result of religious conversion be subjected to evidenced-based practices to derive impartial conclusions about the value of religion in their lives?
+“Studies on Religion and Recidivism: Focus on Roxbury, Dorchester, and Mattapan.”
+This research was conducted by The Center for Church and Prison in 2010-2011.
+It raises the question if religion can be considered a viable partner in the reduction of the high rate of recidivism associated with mass incarceration in the United States as a result of religious conversion in the life of the prisoner or former prisoner ?
 With a particular focus on three neighborhoods of Boston-Roxbury, Dorchester, and Mattapan-this study examines the relevance of religion and faith-based organizations in lowering the high rate of recidivism associated with incarceration in the prisons of the Massachusetts Department of Correction.
-This research was undertaken by The Center for Church and Prison,Inc. It also highlights the existential implications of the disproportionate rates of incarceration in the lives of families and friends associated with incarcerated individuals.
-(Read More)